Islam in Venezuela

-Venezuela is a predominantly Christian country, with Islam being a minority religion.
+Islam is a minority religion in Venezuela.
 There are approximately 100,000 Muslims in Venezuela which make up 0.4 percent of the nation's population.
 Venezuela has a small but influential Muslim population.
 Many of them are Arabs of Lebanese, Palestinian, Syrian and Turkish descent.

 The capital city Caracas has a Muslim population of 15,000.
 The Mosque of Sheikh Ibrahim Al-Ibrahim in Caracas is the second largest mosque in Latin America.
 Located in a rapidly changing area of the city, this historic mosque features a dome, minaret and portal to signal its presence in the urban landscape, and devices such as the octagonal hall rising up from a platform to a circular dome to achieve the transition between the street and the interior of the prayer hall.
 It was constructed with funds from the Ibrahim bin Abdul Aziz Al-Ibrahim Foundation under the planning of architect Oscar Bracho.
 Other notable mosques and Islamic organisations include the Isla Margarita-Caribe La Comunidad Islámica Venezolana, Centro Islámico de Venezuela, the Mezquita al-Rauda in Maracaibo, the Asociación Honorable Mezquita de Jerusalén in Valencia, Centro Islámico de Maiquetía in Vargas, and the Asociación Benéfica Islámica in Bolívar.
 There is also a mosque in Punto Fijo built in 2008.